New Jersey Eases COVID Restrictions For Proms, Graduations And Other Gatherings

 TRENTON, N.J.
-(CBSNewYork) — Gov. Phil Murphy lifted some restrictions Monday for indoor and outdoor gatherings in New Jersey.
+(CBSNewYork) — Gov. Phil Murphy announced Monday that he will soon lift some restrictions for indoor and outdoor gatherings in New Jersey.

 As CBS2’s Meg Baker reported, the governor shared some good news for high school seniors.
-After more than a year of the pandemic, kids can dance at prom.READ MORE: COVID Impact: New Poll Finds Vaccine Hesitancy Ticking Down, But Many Remain Opposed
+After more than a year of the coronavirus pandemic, kids can dance at prom.READ MORE: U.S. Aims To Share Up To 60 Million AstraZeneca Vaccine Doses With Other Countries After FDA Review

 “We’ve been holding our breath for prom,” said Tricia Ryan, whose son is a senior at Morris Knolls High School in Denville.
 “What’s the point of prom if they aren’t able to dance?”